neverendingqs-sandbox/max-sub-array/README.md

 Implimentation of different algorithms around the maximum subarray problem.

 Automated tests found in maxsubarraytests.py uses the 'unittest' library as the test runner.

 def kadane(self, inputarray):

+	Kadane's algorithm for calculating the sum of the largest subarray.
-	Kadane's algorithm (Copied from http://en.wikipedia.org/wiki/Maximum_subarray_problem on June 22, 2013):
+	Copied from http://en.wikipedia.org/wiki/Maximum_subarray_problem on June 22, 2013
 	Returns the sum of the subarray
 	Runs in O(n) time

 def kadaneWithSubarray(self, inputarray):

-	Modified from code in http://en.wikipedia.org/wiki/Maximum_subarray_problem on June 22, 2013)
-	Returns the starting index of the subarray, the size of the subarray, and the sum of the subarray Runs in O(n) time
+	Calculates the sum of the largest subarray and the subarray itself Modified from code in http://en.wikipedia.org/wiki/Maximum_subarray_problem on June 22, 2013 Returns the starting index of the subarray, the size of the subarray, and the sum of the subarray Runs in O(n) time